 In today’s corporate world where expectations are high and timelines are short, the role of a project manager is more vital than ever.
 The Project Management Institute (PMI) predicts that by 2027, there will be almost 22 million new project management jobs globally due to this increasing need for the high-level facilitation of processes within organizations.

 For project managers, however, the practice is far more complex than simply working toward a project’s conclusion.
-Instead, project management—at the most basic level—is about “being able to take a set of ideas or objectives…and understand the scope of what it will entail to deliver on those objectives,” says Christopher Bolick, assistant teaching professor within Northeastern University’s Master of Science in Project Management program.
+Instead, project management—at the most basic level—is about “being able to take a set of ideas or objectives…and understand the scope of what it will entail to deliver on those objectives,” says Christopher Bolick, assistant teaching professor and lead faculty for Northeastern University’s Master of Science in Project Management program.

 One of the most effective ways that project managers approach their work is through the use of various project management methodologies.
 The PMI defines a methodology as “a system of practices, techniques, procedures, and rules used by those who work in a discipline.”
 Regarding project management specifically, methodologies are considered to be the “tools and techniques, [as well as] the principles, processes, and good practices” that are used to guide a group through a set of tasks efficiently, Bolick says.